 Current Cash Debt Coverage

 A higher current cash debt coverage ratio represents a better liquidity position as they are able to generate cash to pay off the current liabilities.
 It is a strong point to prevent company from bankrupt due to liquidation.
 However, there is no standard level of ratio to evaluate the performance as the businesses are different from one industry to another.
-For example, the trading company will be able to generate regular cash flow while the construction company may not be able to generate any cash inflow in the first one or two years.
+For example, the trading company will be able to generate regular cash flow while the construction company may not be able to generate any cash inflow in a short time.

 Current Cash Debt Coverage Ratio Formula: